garrandall/popular-music-data/tracks/shots-lil-tecca.md

 And I'm attracted to guala, so I'ma chase guap
 Yeah, I'm attracted to guala, so I'ma chase guap

-Ooh, with the shits
+Oh, with the shits
 Niggas, they we talkin', we gon' shoot
 Got Givenchy
 Shorty said she want me
 I don't really know

-Yeah, ooh, I got lil niggas with the shits
+Yeah, oh, I got lil niggas with the shits
 Nigga run up on me, all my niggas 'bout to shoot Talkin' on the 'Gram, catch a deuce
 We can get into it, nigga, what you wanna do?